You want smart political talk without the meltdowns?

 I've got a lot of smart lawyer friends that are kind of getting, in my opinion, wrapped around the axle on this.

-You gotta take a step back and go, look, as I said before, the previous administration violated our laws to dump people into the United States on a range of very dangerous, to maybe not dangerous, but millions of people, many of whom are dangerous and shouldn't be here.
+You got to take a step back and go, look, as I said before, the previous administration violated our laws to dump people into the United States on a range of very dangerous, to maybe not dangerous, but millions of people, many of whom are dangerous and shouldn't be here.

 And now you've got a president trying to fix that.

-Remember what by the way, and for the record, I mean, he's not even disputing, or it's not in dispute the issue of whether or not he's in the country illegally, which should be game over to begin with.
+By the way, and for the record, I mean, he's not even disputing or it's not in dispute the issue of whether or not he's in the country illegally, which should be game over to begin with.

 We'll continue more with Congressman Chip Roy of Texas on the other side.